 Showing a more focussed knowledge of what is happening at an organisation gives off a good impression and shows that you have a genuine interest and passion in what that company has going on.

-What you should do with your CV before a job interview?
+What you should do with your resume before a job interview?

 Many people will turn up to a job interview empty-handed which can be to your detriment if you can not deliver good job interview answers about yourself on-demand.

-Unless otherwise stated we would recommend that you take into the interview with you a copy of your CV and on that copy are many brief notes or prompts to answers you would like to give should questions be asked relating to certain points on your CV.
+Unless otherwise stated we would recommend that you take into the interview with you a copy of your resume and on that copy are many brief notes or prompts to answers you would like to give should questions be asked relating to certain points on your resume.

-Interviewers will often have made notes regarding points on your CV that they’d like to know more about.
-Having a copy of your CV in front of you on the desk with a few key phrases next to each point could help you in delivering fuller, more detailed answers which really impress the interviewer.
+Interviewers will often have made notes regarding points on your resume that they’d like to know more about.
+Having a copy of your resume in front of you on the desk with a few key phrases next to each point could help you in delivering fuller, more detailed answers which really impress the interviewer.

 What you should do with the job description before a job interview?